Docker Breakout

 So to take over the host machine, it is trivial:

-And voilà !
+And voilĂ !
 You can now acces the filesystem of the host because it is mounted in the /mnt/hole folder.

-flag introduces significant security concerns, and the exploit relies on launching a docker container with it enabled.
+The --privileged flag introduces significant security concerns, and the exploit relies on launching a docker container with it enabled.
 When using this flag, containers have full access to all devices and lack restrictions from seccomp, AppArmor, and Linux capabilities.

-provides far more permissions than needed to escape a docker container via this method.
+In fact, --privileged provides far more permissions than needed to escape a docker container via this method.
 In reality, the “only” requirements are:

 We must be running as root inside the container